Epping Ongar Railway: Resumption of passenger services

 In March 2012 Epping Ongar Railway announced a resumption of services from 25 May 2012, coinciding with the 150th year since the Great Eastern Railway was formed.
 On the weekend starting 25 May the railway operated a special service.
 It now runs train services every weekend and bank holiday in the summer; during the Olympics in July–August 2012 at nearby Stratford, the line operated daily.

 EOR runs steam- and diesel-hauled trains between Ongar and North Weald, a diesel shuttle from North Weald to Coopersale Lane, and heritage bus services connecting with surrounding towns and the Central line at Epping.

 Heritage railway operations

-During 2004–07 the line ran an hourly service on Sundays and Bank Holidays, on the hour from Ongar, arriving at North Weald at 13 minutes past the hour before departing for Coopersale, and returning to North Weald at 33 minutes past the hour, then leaving for Ongar.
+Between 2004 and 2007, the line ran an hourly service on Sundays and Bank Holidays, on the hour from Ongar, arriving at North Weald at 13 minutes past the hour before departing for Coopersale, and returning to North Weald at 33 minutes past the hour, then leaving for Ongar.
 The first train left Ongar at 11am, with the last returning at 3:50pm (4:50pm between April and September).

 Since reopening in 2012 there have been trains on Saturdays, Sundays, Bank Holidays and some school holiday weekdays.
-The standard timetable has both a steam hauled train and DMU service in the operation, with trains running from approximately 10 to 16:30.
+The standard timetable has both a steam hauled train and DMU service in operation, with trains running from approximately 10 to 16:30.